 Welcome to La Pêche Fraîche!

 As you probably already know, I’m Rachel, and I’m the creator, author, photographer, graphic designer, resident worrywart etc. etc. of this butter- and complaint-sodden food blog, started way back in May 2012.

-high school college student full-fledged adult at Ithaca High the University of Chicago in New York City.
+high school college student full-fledged adult medical student at Ithaca High the University of Chicago in New York City at NYU School of Medicine.

 But La Pêche Fraîche is devoted to food—most importantly, all things sweet.

-You’ll find an array of recipes here, ranging from towering layer cakes to intricate pastries and (very occasionally, nowadays) molecular gastronomy.
+You’ll find an array of recipes here, ranging from towering layer cakes to intricate pastries and (very very occasionally, read: never, nowadays) molecular gastronomy.

 You’ll find pictures of food, cats, my dog, and flowers, ranging from point-and-shoot with low lighting and terrible coloring in the good ol’ days to my more modern attempts at full food styling.